sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 So you've got all the basic flood myths - Yao, Ogyges, Exodus, Joshua, etc, around this period.

 What I'd like to do is dig into these accounts to find the most details.
 Establish temporal dependencies.
 And establish a historical timeline of what was going on in the world at the time.
 Everything should line up.
-I also want a timeline of the events if possible.
-As in, flood, then X, then Y, etc.
+I also want a timeline of the exact sequence of specific climate effects if possible.
+For example: flood, then drought, then Y, etc.

 I'll just paste in what I have for now.